k06a/CALayer-AutoresizingMask/README.md

 How it works?
 ==========================

-It just implements siple algorythm:
+It just implements simple algorithm:

 Increase `origin` and `size` of `self.frame` proportionaly to `superview`s `frame` increment divided by number of flexible elements on each axe.
 That is all!